Shanvithegreat0/gdscsrmcem/README.md

 # Google Developer Student Club
-A responsive website for Google Developer Student Club - SZABIST Islamabad.
+A responsive website for Google Developer Student Club

 Developed in HTML-CSS-JavaScript.